Idalécio

-Idalécio Silvestre Lopes Soares Rosa, known as Idalécio (born 27 September 1973) is a former Portuguese football player.
+Idalécio Silvestre Lopes Soares Rosa (born 27 September 1973), known as Idalécio, is a Portuguese former professional footballer who played as a defender.

 He played 11 seasons and 242 games in the Primeira Liga, mostly for Braga and Rio Ave and also for Nacional and Farense.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Farense on 19 August 1995 as a starter in a 2–1 victory over Tirsense.
+Idalécio made his professional debut in the Primeira Liga for Farense on 19 August 1995 as a starter in a 2–1 victory over Tirsense.